klaube/kata/snakesLadders/README.md

 ###Snakes & Ladders

-Java Code Kata "Snakes & Ladders"

-By Max Schwaab und Katharina Laube
+Java Code Kata by Max Schwaab und Katharina Laube

 Written during and finished after the [Agile Developer Coding Dojo @ E-Post] (http://www.meetup.com/Agile-Developers-Berlin/events/200524592/)

-Runs with *JUnit 4.11* and *hamcrest 1.3* as testing framework.
+Runs with *JUnit 4.11* and *hamcrest 1.3* as testing framework and uses *google guava 13.0.1* for file parsing.

+Run *GameRunnerTest.runFullGameFromFile()* to see a whole game with three players.

 **Rules**